 Running a successful retail store is challenging and demanding work.
 It requires hiring and guiding staff, managing inventory, handling finances, and marketing your wares.
 There are a number of resources available to improve at retail management, but there also are some broader areas where focus is needed.
 These include customers, your staff, and day-to-day responsibilities.

-Customers are the lifeblood of your retail business and everything from store design to staff training must center on pleasing the customer.
+Customers are the lifeblood of your retail business and everything from store design to staff training must center on satisfying those customers.
 In this age of social media, good and bad experiences are shared widely, and you want the buzz to be all positive.
-Consider:

 Your team is the face of your store to your customers.
-We have all experienced the rude or inattentive clerk in a nice store, and these encounters ruin the experience and practically guarantee lost customers for life.
+We have all experienced a rude or inattentive clerk in a nice store, and these encounters ruin the experience and can guarantee lost customers for life.
 Focus on getting your team right and your team will take care of the customers.
-Relevant resources include:
+Some important tips include:

 From assessing and responding to competition to initiating and guiding improvement projects to managing and improving quality, a retail store manager's job is never done.
-Use these tips to help strengthen your performance as a business manager.
+Some good tips to help strengthen your performance as a business manager include:

-Competition from the Big Box stores, online retailers and the myriad of speciality shops is a fact of life in the world of retail management.
-The stores that will survive and thrive create unique experiences for their customers by hiring, developing and supporting great staff members.
+Competition from the big box stores, online retailers, and speciality shops is a fact of life in the world of retail management.
+The stores that will survive and thrive create unique experiences for their customers by hiring, developing, and supporting great staff members.
 The managers of these stores think like strategists and execute on initiatives with the precision of great project managers.
 Armed with the passion to succeed and the management insights to navigate the challenges of people, teams, projects, customers, staff and competition, your odds of success increase tremendously.